mwdoyle-sfu/mwdoyle-sfu/README.md

 - 🔭 I’m currently working on a [Compiler][website] for the Decaf Programming Language!
 - 🌱 I’m currently learning about Compilers, Software Testing, Reliability and Security, and User Interface Design
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Compete in another Hackathon before my graduation in 2021
+- 🥅 2020 Goals: Compete in another Hackathon!
 - ⚡ I love to play golf, guitar, and of course video games!

 ### Connect with me: